kenn7575/sop-it-service-solution/README.md

 For specific information about the technologies version, see the [package.json](https://github.com/kenn7575/sop-it-service-solution/blob/main/frontend/udl%C3%A5nssystem/package.json) for the front-end and the [composer.json](https://github.com/kenn7575/sop-it-service-solution/blob/main/backend/composer.lock) for the back-end.

 ### Structure
-The project is divided into 3 main folders:
+The project is divided into 2 main folders:
 - [backend](https://github.com/kenn7575/sop-it-service-solution/tree/main/backend) - The back-end of the project.
 - [frontend](https://github.com/kenn7575/sop-it-service-solution/tree/main/frontend) - The front-end of the project.
-- [mappePaaServeren](https://github.com/kenn7575/sop-it-service-solution/tree/main/mappePaaServeren) - The folder on the server, that images can be uploaded to (not implemented yet).

 ## Installation
 ### Prerequisites